 The table below identifies the average attendance rate per grade level and the school's overall average attendance.
-PLA Virtual had an average attendance rate of 81.7% and, thus Does Not Meet Standard, according to the school's Accountability Plan Performance Framework.
+PLA Virtual had an average attendance rate of 94% and is Approaching Standard according to the school's Accountability Plan Performance Framework.